TheGrimTiffith/TheGrimTiffith.github.io/_posts/2022-02-18-learning-github-pages with labs.md

 date: 2022-02-18
 ---
 Despite being in tech for the last 15 years, I've always worked on back-end systems for organizations that didn't *encourage* open source and community participation.
-As such, on **"Day 5 of 21 between roles"** I wanted to find a place to capture some publically shareable technical thoughts, both on things I'm experienced in as well as those things I'm learning from scratch.
+As such, on **"Day 5 of 21 between roles"** I wanted to find a place to capture some publicly shareable technical thoughts, both on things I'm experienced in as well as those things I'm learning from scratch.
 This post walks through why I chose Github Pages as the technology, the learning experience and a light inspection of the Github Actions tooling that powers both the static website build and the learning labs.

 ## Options I considered for Blogging solutions